 Related: Manage your appliances from anywhere with the best smart home devices.

-Final Thoughts on the Best Air Purifier
+Final Thoughts on the Best Air Purifiers

 Despite the siren song of the Dyson, our top pick for the best air purifier is the Coway Airmega 400.
 Of all the units we evaluated, the Airmega was most effective at trapping airborne contaminants and allergens, removing 99.999 percent of fine particles as small as 0.01 microns from rooms or areas up to 1,560 square feet.
 However, because not everyone needs such a powerful machine for smaller spaces, the Blueair Blue Pure 211+ Air Purifier is another good alternative.
 We love its sleek, Swedish design that best accommodates rooms up to 540 square feet.